• Skip to primary navigation

 A photo of what the pancake batter looks like.

-Step 3: Pour the wet ingredients into the dry ingredients and mix into a pancake batter.
+Step 3: Pour the wet ingredients into the dry ingredients and mix them into a pancake batter.
 Let the batter sit for 15 minutes.
 This will help soften the batter so there is less grit.
 After letting it sit, you may need to add a little more liquid.

 Pancake batter on a cast iron skillet.